Joan S. Valentine

 Joan Selverstone Valentine (born 1945) is a biological inorganic chemist and biochemist.
 Valentine's current work examines the role of transition metals, metalloenzymes, and oxidative stress in health.
 Her foremost expertise is superoxide anion and its functional enzyme superoxide dismutase.
 Valentine has been a member of the faculty of the University of California, Los Angeles since 1980.
-She served as Associate Editor of the journal Inorganic Chemistry from 1989 to 1995, and has served as Editor-in-Chief of Accounts of Chemical Research since 1994.
+She served as Associate Editor of the journal Inorganic Chemistry from 1989 to 1995, and served as Editor-in-Chief of Accounts of Chemical Research from 1994 to 2013.
 In 2005, she was elected to the National Academy of Sciences.

 Early life and education

 Joan S. Valentine was born in Auburn, California in 1945.
 In 1967, she graduated with a Bachelor of Arts in Chemistry from Smith College and a Ph.D. in Inorganic Chemistry from Princeton University in 1971, where she conducted inorganic photochemistry on dicobalt-dioxygen complexes.
 After a year as an Instructor at Princeton, she was appointed Assistant Professor of Chemistry at Rutgers University in New Brunswick in 1972.